islom2202/React-tutorial/README.md

 ~~~

 ## 8. State
-Whereas the props are immutable , we use states instead.
+Whereas the props are immutable (unchangeable), we use states instead.
 #### 8.1.
 State in **Class Comonents**:
 In class component we use save state inside constructor and with super() call:
 ~~~